sequana/mapper/README.rst

 *-x map-pb* options is automatically added to the config.yaml file and the readtag is set to None.

+The BAM files are filtered to remove unmapped reads to keep BAM files to minimal size.
+However, the multiqc and statistics to be found in  {sample}/bamtools_stats/ includes mapped and unmapped reads information.
+Each BAM file is stored in a directory named after the sample.

 Rules and configuration details